BiscuitTin/zig-term-colors/README.md

 # Zig terminal colors

-A simple library for working with terminal formatting and colors in Zig.
+A simple library for ANSI terminal colors and styles in Zig.

 <details>